Search for “musician” in the Google app store and this is what you get.

 Max out your storage by getting the biggest, fastest SD card for your device.

 My Sony phone supports up to 32 GB, so that’s what I ordered.
-I got a Transcend 32 GB Class 10 SDHC Flash Memory Card from Amazon.
+I got a Transcend 32 GB Class 10 SDHC Flash Memory Card (link removed – item is not available anymore) from Amazon.
 You might be able to find a cheaper 32GB card but the speed increase by using a class10 card is worth the few extra bucks.

 A card with lots of storage allows you to add tons of mp3 or PDF files to your phone.
 You can have all your essential playbacks and jam-alongs as well as important reference materials with you all the time.
 No more, “I have the perfect piece for you to demonstrate this concept.
 I’ll bring it to the next lesson next week.”
 Now it’s, “You want to learn xyz, sure, let’s get started with it immediately.”